ASTEROID ASTROLOGY

 Calculate Amor Inside the Master Tool

-Amor is one of four optional asteroids in the master calculator (Amor, Fama, Aura, Briede), added to the default eight.
+Amor is one of five optional asteroids in the master calculator (Amor, Fama, Aura, Briede, Lucifer), added to the default eight.
 Compute Amor alongside Eros, Psyche, Aphrodite, and the Big Four.